Table of Contents

 Passport and Visa Requirements

-A valid passport and visa are mandatory for entering India, as outlined by the Ministry of Home Affairs.
-These documents ensure compliance with India’s immigration policies.
+A valid passport and visa are non-negotiable for entering India, as per the Ministry of Home Affairs.
+These documents are critical for compliance with Indian immigration regulations.

 Passport:

-- Must be valid for at least 6 months beyond your planned departure date from India.
+- Your passport must be valid for at least six months beyond your planned departure date from India.

-- Should have sufficient blank pages for entry and exit stamps.
+- Ensure there are enough blank pages for entry and exit stamps.

 Visa:

-- Tourist Visa: For stays up to 60 days, apply for an e-Visa through the India Visa Online Service.
+- Tourist Visa: For visits up to 60 days, apply for an e-Visa via the India Visa Online Service.

-- Other Visas: For longer stays or purposes like work or study, a paper visa is required.
-Submit an online application and provide supporting documents.
+- Other Visas: For longer stays or specific purposes like work or study, a physical visa is required.
+Submit an online application along with supporting documents.

 India e-Visa and Visa-on-Arrival

-India’s e-Visa simplifies entry for short-term visitors.
+The e-Visa system simplifies entry for short-term visitors.
 Eligible travelers can apply online, receive approval via email, and have their visa stamped upon arrival.
-The e-Visa supports tourism, business, or medical visits for up to 60 days.
+The e-Visa is valid for tourism, business, or medical visits for up to 60 days.

-Eligibility: Nationals of countries like Japan, South Korea, and certain UAE citizens (with prior e-Visa or paper visa history) qualify for visa-on-arrival.
-Apply at least four days before travel via the India Visa Portal.
+Eligibility: Nationals from countries such as Japan, South Korea, and certain UAE citizens (with prior e-Visa or paper visa history) qualify for visa-on-arrival.
+Ensure to apply at least four days before travel via the India Visa Portal.

 Who Is Not Eligible for an e-Visa?